Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

 Similar to the qualitative evaluation in~\cite{rusu2018LEO}, we use t-SNE projection to visualize the feature space of ProtoNet$^+$ and our method.
 For clarity, we randomly choose 50 samples from each class in the test set and extract their features from the embedding network.
-The t-SNE plot of the feature space is shown in Fig~\ref{fig:cluster} (the plot of all samples is included in the supplementary material).
+The t-SNE plot of the feature space is shown in Fig.~\ref{fig:cluster} (the plot of all samples and the plot for CUB dataset are included in the supplementary material).
 The feature space of the proposed method is observed to be different from the one of ProtoNet$^+$ in both \textit{MiniImageNet} and CUB dataset.
 Our embedding features are densely clustered within each class while sparsely distributed among different classes, demonstrating intra-class commonality and inter-class distinctiveness.
-As training and testing sets are randomly selected from these samples, this qualitative result proves that the proposed class regularization effectively fine-tunes the embedding network and better deal with covariate shift issues.
+As training and testing sets are randomly selected from these samples, this qualitative result proves that the proposed semantic regularization effectively fine-tunes the embedding network and better deal with covariate shift issues.

 We also compare the similarity of training sample features against query sample features.
 This quantitatively measures the efficiency of the embedding networks which are fine-tuned by each baseline.
-In this work, we apply Fr\'{e}chet Inception Distance(FID) score~\cite{heusel2017gans_FID}, which is widely used in generative model evaluation, to measure the feature distribution difference between the training samples and testing samples.
+In this work, we apply Fr\'{e}chet Inception Distance (FID) score~\cite{heusel2017gans_FID}, which is widely used in generative model evaluation, to measure the feature distribution difference between the training samples and testing samples.
 Ideally, with a close distribution, the classifier can perform better.
-As shown in Fig~\ref{fig:FID}, the embedding network fine-tuned by the proposed class regularization method consistently less than the embedding network fine-tuned by ProtoNet, indicating higher similarity and a better embedding network.
+The curves in Fig.~\ref{fig:test}-b show the result of 500 tests on covariate shift.
+For each test, 25 samples (5-way 5-shot) for the training set and 75 samples (15 queries/class) for the query set are randomly chosen to obtain its sample features by both methods.
+As shown in the curve figure, the embedding network fine-tuned by the proposed semantic regularization method consistently less than the embedding network fine-tuned by ProtoNet, indicating higher similarity, less covariate shift and a better embedding network.

-The qualitative and quantitative results show that the proposed method can not only tackle the meta shift issue but also efficiently fine-tune the embedding network to alleviate the covariate shift issue in few-shot learning.
-These two benefits make the proposed method significantly outperform other baselines.